 MozBackup is a standalone utility (for Windows only) rather than a Thunderbird extension.
 It works by backing up a Thunderbird profile into a single file (named "*.pcv"), which can then be restored on the same Windows computer or a different one.
-(MozBackup can also be used to back up and restore Firefox, Mozilla Suite, and Netscape 7 profiles.)
+MozBackup can also be used to back up and restore Firefox, Mozilla Suite, and Netscape 7 profiles.
 It can be downloaded from the MozBackup homepage, where additional MozBackup documentation is also available.
-The download web page lists what extensions it knows how to back up/restore.

 Note that if extensions are included in the backup and restoration, the version of Thunderbird should be the same.
 For instance, if a profile (including extensions) is backed up from an installation of Thunderbird v 0.9 and restored to an installation of Thunderbird 1.0.5, the old extensions may cause errors at runtime of the newer version.
 To alleviate this, exclude (uncheck) "Extensions" on the "Select the details you want to restore:" page.
 You will have to reinstall new versions of the extensions from the Mozilla Update Site.